-This easy DIY laundry room lint bin is wall-mounted and a cute and colorful way to add function near your washer and dryer.
+This easy DIY laundry room lint bin is wall-mounted and a cute way to add function near your washer and dryer.
 Learn how to make it in 30 minutes or less, plus get free printable laundry room art at the end of the post.

 Every once in a while, I wish for a fairy godmother.